justin-anderson-dev/property-listing-service/README.md

 ### Frontend and Data Modeling

 I began by breaking down the AirBnB listing details UI and creating a React component tree to match it.
-I used the information in sample listings to create database schema to store TK unique pieces of information about each property listing.
+I used the information in sample listings to create database schema to store dozens of unique pieces of information about each property listing.
 I styled the Listing Details module to match the actual AirBnB UI.

  ![SDC-frontend-lorem](https://user-images.githubusercontent.com/42009003/138357146-4e4cfdba-2df0-4b34-baa3-b01d4dcee0bc.png)